aprilwebster/web_app_dev_notes/README.md

 # web_app_dev_notes

+## react
+Popular library for building SPAs.
+Doesn’t have a built-in solution for routing.

 ## npm - package manager
 ### installing packages
 - use `npm i <package_name> --save` for modules required in a production bundle